gtfintechlab/ACLReady/README.md

 ## Citation

-If you find this repository useful, please cite our work (soon to be on arxiv)
+If you find this repository useful, please cite our work (soon to be on arxiv).